 Traditional radiation therapy can extend over several weeks, requiring patients to make frequent visits to the hospital or clinic.
 In contrast, IORT is typically completed in a single session during the surgical procedure.
 This not only minimizes the disruption to a patient's life but also allows for a faster recovery process.

-Minimized Exposure of Healthy Tissues
+Minimized Exposure to Healthy Tissues

 Because IORT targets the tumor so precisely, there is a significant reduction in the exposure of healthy tissues to radiation.
 Traditional radiation therapy often involves a broader area to ensure the tumor is covered, but this can lead to unintended damage to nearby organs and tissues.
 With IORT, the focus is much narrower, enhancing patient safety and leading to fewer side effects.